A7med7x7/a7.github.io/content/posts/Elaborate_on_Adding_new_friends_system.md

   “People will stop trying to know you, you piece of shit.
 You’re setting the walls so high they won’t even try to climb them.” telling myself.
   And I had no idea that it was *me* causing this.
 That’s how two insecurities start boosting each other.
-  - The legacy system is not helping me make friendships.
+  - The legacy system is not helping me establishing new friendships (pending status cases).
   - People are letting go of me because of this embedded legacy system.
   - I let go of people before they let go of me.
   - The legacy system itself helps me in the process of letting go of the people